Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Methodology

 \subsubsection{Computational complexity}

 By using a subset of size $\tilde{n} \approx n/m$ in place of the full dataset, the computational complexity of the mean shift update is reduced from $O(n^2)$ to $O(\tilde{n} n)$.
-Since $\tilde{n} \ll n$, this results in substantial computational savings, making the algorithm efficient and practical for large-scale functional datasets.
+Since $\tilde{n} \ll n$, this results in substantial computational savings, making the proposed stochastic algorithm efficient and practical for clustering large-scale functional datasets.